How to Add Paypal Donate Button in WordPress

-If you offer a service or product that is helpful to people (and you do so for free), adding a donate button on your WordPress site will help you benefit from your hard work.
 People are usually willing to donate to a cause that has helped them solve one problem or the other.

-Donations can help you raise considerable funds.
+Raising money from donations is not just easy but considerable, too.
 For example, Amazon has been able to raise over one hundred million dollars through charitable donations on their Amazon Smile program.
 Never underestimate the power of human kindness.

 In this WordPress resource, we will explain two easy ways to add PayPal donate button in WordPress.